christianp-622/RecipeApp/README.md

 Performance Optimization:
 - Implementing a hybrid caching system to optimize network requests.
-- Simulating real-world scenarios, such as handling thousands of images similar to Instagram, to ensure the app performs well under load.

 Below is a demo showcasing the UI along with detailed notes on my thought process, the trade-offs made during development, and the time taken to complete the project.